prestodb/presto/presto-docs/src/main/sphinx/develop/connectors.rst

 ConnectorSplit
 ----------------
-Instances of your connecor splits.
+Instances of your connector splits.

 The ``getNodeSelectionStrategy`` method indicates the node affinity of a Split,it has three options: